-In co-living, you are assured that you would have someone to chat with when you come home from work.
+In co-living, you are assured that you would have someone to chat with when you are back home from work.
 Although no one likes to talk about it or admit it, it is relatively accurate that making new friends as an adult can be quite tricky for some, especially after university.
 When such an individual opts to be part of a co-living community, it is an easy way to meet new people and forge relationships.
 However, for many individuals, the idea of meeting new people can bring anxiety.
 Licensed therapists – like those at BetterHelp – can help you grow comfortable and confident when meeting others.

 It’s also been scientifically proven to be good for our health to live socially as part of a community.